 Whether you chose to live with your partner before you were married or not, you likely know a lot of people who did.
 While it used to be extremely taboo or even not allowed, now many couples choose to move in together before making the commitment to tie the knot.
 Oftentimes, they say that it's because they want to suss out whether their relationship will work when they're living under one roof.
-If you do choose to live together, you might want to learn about the
+Whether you chose to move in with your partner pre-marriage or you're considering co-habitating, you might want to learn about the

 2 You Might Argue More

 When you're dating and living together, you might argue more than your friends who are married and living together.
 A study published in the

 While you might not think it's a huge deal, the reason why you decide to move in together in the first place really does matter.
 For some people, it's the next step in their relationship, for others it's the allure of a smaller rent payment, and for still others it's a matter of convenience.
 You were always at each other's places anyway, so why not move in?
 In an op-ed she wrote for

 If you're moving in just because you think it'll make things easier, it might take a toll on your relationship and your happiness.

 4 It Might Make You Better At Conflict Resolution

 “How people handle crisis and stress is important to see,” says Dr. Smerling.
 Those arguments about unpacking boxes and washing dishes are a good opportunity to find out what your partner is like in a variety of unpleasant situations (and vice versa).
 This gives you both time to “work on those problems before you get married,” and hopefully make a lifelong change.

 5 You Might Realize You Prefer To Be On Your Own Ascent/PKS Media Inc./Photodisc/Getty Images

 “Giving up your personal space and private time can initially create negative feelings towards your partner and/or the decision to move in together,” says Montanile.
 This is definitely something you can work on and move past, but it could also be a sign that you that you prefer your space and living alone (which is okay).